-Hitherto, one of the biggest problems has been the limited recognition of the surviving spouse in French inheritance law, and this has caused a great deal of anxiety to many buying from abroad.
+Hitherto, one of the biggest problems has been the limited recognition of the surviving spouse in French inheritance law, and this has caused a great deal of anxiety to many international buyers.

-In recent years there have been significant improvements in the law, to the extent that the average married couple from abroad should have few concerns.
+In recent years there have been significant changes to the law, to the extent that the average married couple from abroad should have few concerns.

-Moreover, in 2015 new European regulations came into effect under which the law that applies to international successions is the habitual residence of the deceased, but the law also grants individuals the right to elect by Will to adopt the succession laws of their nationality.
+Moreover, in 2015 new European regulations came into effect under which grants individuals the right to elect by Will to adopt the succession laws of their nationality.